-The final presentation, by Kate Blackburne from Exterior Architecture, discussed the evolving role of landscape architecture in retrofit projects.
-Here, Blackburne outlined some of the new policies that have seen an increased understanding of the landscape architect’s role, including sustainability certifications (e.g. BREEAM); Biodiversity Net Gain policy (which requires a minimum 10% biodiversity increase across the site); London Urban Greening Factor policy; life-cycle analysis; and carbon calculations.
+In the final presentation, Kate Blackburne from Exterior Architecture discussed the evolving role of landscape architecture in retrofit projects.
+She outlined some of the new policies that have seen an increased understanding of the landscape architect’s role, including sustainability certifications (e.g. BREEAM); Biodiversity Net Gain policy (which requires a minimum 10% biodiversity increase across the site); London Urban Greening Factor policy; life-cycle analysis; and carbon calculations.
 To help meet these, landscape architects are also increasingly being involved earlier in projects.

 With each of the speakers emphasizing the criticality of working together as a group for retrofit projects, the webinar showed how architects, landscape architects and engineers can all fill in gaps for each other.

 “None of us can meet all the sustainability requirements alone – without each other.”
 Kate Blackburne, Exterior Architecture.

 Watch a recording of this webinar on our youtube channel here